John McSweeney (Ohio politician): Congress

 McSweeney was elected as a Democrat to the Sixty-eighth, Sixty-ninth, and Seventieth Congresses (March 4, 1923 – March 3, 1929).

 He was an unsuccessful candidate for reelection in 1928 to the Seventy-first Congress.

 He resumed the practice of law in Wooster.

 State director of public welfare 1931–1935.

 McSweeney was elected to the Seventy-fifth Congress (January 3, 1937 – January 3, 1939).

 He was an unsuccessful candidate for reelection in 1938 to the Seventy-sixth Congress.

 He was an unsuccessful Democratic candidate for election to the United States Senate in 1940 and for election as Governor of Ohio in 1942.

 He served as a lieutenant colonel with the Military Government in Italy 1943–1946.

 He resumed the practice of law.

 McSweeney was elected to the Eighty-first Congress (January 3, 1949 – January 3, 1951).

 He was an unsuccessful candidate for reelection in 1950 to the Eighty-second Congress, for election in 1952 to the Eighty-third Congress, and in 1956 to the Eighty-fifth Congress.

+Death and burial

-Resided in Wooster, Ohio, until his death there December 13, 1969.
+He resided in Wooster, Ohio, until his death there December 13, 1969.

 He was interred in Wooster Cemetery.